ASproson/js-tutor/README.md

 4. Right click the js-tutor folder, and select Open in Integrated Terminal
 5. Type `cd 00` in the terminal and press tab, that will auto-complete and take you into the folder 00 Intro

 From there, simply follow the list down to completion.
-To test your work you need to enter the following command for each file:
+To test your work you need to enter the following command for each file in the terminal:

 `node 00returnString.js`
 </br>